1894–95 New Brompton F.C. season: Background and pre-season

-The New Brompton club had been formed in May 1893 by a group of local businessmen keen to organise a club which could compete in national competitions.
-During the 1893–94 season, New Brompton entered the FA Cup and FA Amateur Cup, being eliminated in the qualifying rounds of both competitions, but did not play in any league.
+The New Brompton club was formed in May 1893 by local businessmen keen to organise an association football club which could compete in national, rather than simply local, competitions.
+During the 1893–94 season, New Brompton entered the FA Cup and FA Amateur Cup, being eliminated in the qualifying rounds of both competitions, and played many friendly matches.

-The Southern League was formed in 1894 by many of the leading clubs in the south of England at a time when the ostensibly national Football League included only one club not from the midlands and north of the country.
+The Southern League was formed in 1894 by many leading clubs in the south of England, at a time when the ostensibly national Football League included only one club outside of the midlands and north.
 Keen to secure a regular schedule of high-quality matches, the New Brompton committee, led by chairman H.G.
-Croneen, applied to join the league.
-The club was invited to join and allocated a place in Division Two, the lower of the new league's two divisions, due to the fact that near-neighbours Chatham had already been placed in Division One.
+Croneen, applied to join the new league.
+The club was invited to join and allocated a place in Division Two, the lower of the league's two divisions, because near-neighbours Chatham had already been placed in Division One.
 Days earlier, New Brompton had switched from amateur to professional status, with the players to be paid 12 shillings per match (equivalent to £73 in 2021).

-Many players from the previous season agreed to professional terms and remained, and the club also signed Joe Dickenson, formerly of Bolton Wanderers of the Football League First Division.
-Dickenson, who had been born in nearby Chatham, had recently been in the Bolton team which lost to Notts County in the 1894 FA Cup final.
-The concept of a manager did not yet exist; significant team decisions were made by the committee or by David Hutcheson, the captain, and the club employed a trainer called Murray.
+Many players from the previous season agreed to professional terms and remained.
+The club also signed Joe Dickenson, a player born in Chatham, who had last played for Bolton Wanderers of the Football League First Division and been in the Bolton team which lost to Notts County in the 1894 FA Cup final.
+The concept of a manager did not yet exist; significant team decisions were made by the committee or by David Hutcheson, the team captain, and the club employed a trainer called Murray.
 The players wore black and white striped shirts and black shorts.
-Ahead of the new season, New Brompton played a friendly against Barking Swifts and won 17–0; more than a century later this remained the highest score ever achieved by the club in any match.
+Ahead of the new season, New Brompton played a friendly against Barking Swifts and won 17–0; more than a century later this remained the highest score ever achieved in any match by the club.
 New Brompton were seen as strong contenders for the championship of the division: a writer for the Middlesex and Buckinghamshire Advertiser stated that "according to some who profess to speak with authority, the Bromptonians are likely to be at the head of the Leagueists."

 Southern League

 New Brompton's first Southern League game was away to Sheppey United on 15 September 1894.
-In front of a crowd of approximately 3,000 fans New Brompton were forced to begin the game with only ten players as goalkeeper A. Russell failed to arrive.
-The team played with no goalkeeper for around ten minutes until Alf Jenner, normally a forward, assumed the position and a reserve player took to the field.
+In front of approximately 3,000 spectators, New Brompton were forced to begin with only ten players as goalkeeper A. Russell failed to arrive.
+The team played with no goalkeeper for around ten minutes until the forward Alf Jenner assumed the position and a reserve player took to the field.
 New Brompton emerged victorious by a score of 6–0, Hutcheson scoring a hat-trick.
 The first game at New Brompton's home, the Athletic Ground, took place a week later and resulted in a 4–0 victory over Uxbridge, who played the whole game with only ten men.